abdoM000/abdoM000/README.md

 - Deployment and production-ready backend development
 - Stronger machine learning project organization
 - Practical AI systems using local models and APIs
-- Building a marketplace project that includes AI agent-based assistant features for smarter user support and task automation
+- Building a marketplace project with an AI agent-based assistant for smarter user support and task automation